4th July 2019

 There are many questions that every business owner and marketers should ask themselves at some points.
 What makes my product/service stand out from the competition?
 Do I have the right customers?
 Am I measuring the right things?
-These are just some issues crucial for your business.
-They apply to your marketing, your products and brick-and-mortar stores, if you have any.
-But in the modern world, a business website is often the foundation of it all.
-Here’s how to apply the everyday business questions to your site.
+These are just some of the issues that are crucial for your business.
+But why don’t we ask similar questions about websites?
+Here’s why you should treat your business site like you treat your product.

 Brett Nelson from Forbes has published a list of 23 evergreen questions in business.
 They apply to a variety of aspects of running a company, from the business owner’s mindest to your value proposition.